Kzoeps/zummo-fe/README.md

 ```

 and it should run the app on `localhost:3000`.
 Open up your browser and go there to see the app running.

+# Packages

+I've installd `svelteui` as our component library.